INTRODUCTION TO INDONESIA

 There are two residency visas that will allow you to be employed as a foreign national in Indonesia, the KITAS (limited stay visa) and the KITAP (permanent residency visa).
 In order to apply for a KITAS visa it is a prerequisite to be the holder of a VITAS, which is a single entry visa valid for up to a year that can be extended.
 A sponsor in Indonesia is required to assist with the visa process and apply on your behalf at the immigration office in Indonesia.
 It is required that you apply for their VITAS and have it placed in your passport before leaving for Indonesia.
 The VITAS will allow entry into Indonesia and you’ll need to report to the immigration office within seven days of arrival.

 Similar to an internship, the best way to find jobs in Indonesia that fit with your experience/career trajectory is to build a list of relevant organisations and investigate their overseas offerings one by one.
-Complementary to that it is of course helpful to check out the websites that aggregate job offerings:
+Complementary to that it is, of course, helpful to check out the websites that aggregate job offerings:

 Most universities will have dormitory options.
-However, for others hoping to get the local student experience we recommend apartment or kos options.
+However, for others hoping to get the local student experience, we recommend apartment or kos options.
 Useful websites such as infokost will help you find options which will suit all preference and budgets.
 However, for the more intrepid seeking off the beaten track options in areas outside of Java and Bali, you will need to be a little more creative in finding your accommodation.
 Kos and homestays remain great options, stay with a local family and you will often be rewarded with great conversation and food!
-Houses will also be available for those of you looking at a longer-term stay.
+Houses will also be available for those of you looking for a longer-term stay.
 The source of information will more likely vary depending on the place you are planning to study, work, intern or volunteer.

 Sometimes the best way to brainstorm ideas and gain tips on how to engage with Indonesia is to talk to pioneering young people who have gone before you.
 Each person’s experience is different but learning from their success and setbacks could well steer you into your next opportunity or stint in Indonesia.